A focus on low-carbon implementation: Europe's response to the Russia-Ukraine war

 Meet the author

-1. Mark Allington, Vice President, Energy
+1. Mark Allington, VP – Green Transition, Climate & Energy

 Mark has more than 30 years of experience working as a management consultant on UK and international projects that shape the regulatory environment for sustainable energy.
 View bio